itsjunetime/smserver/docs/API.md

 This argument contains the chat_identifier of the recipient, specified as in the `person` parameter above, with the string 'chat:' prepended onto it.
 For example, if I wanted to send a text to the phone number '+15001001000', the value for this parameter would need to be 'chat:+15001001000'.

 This parameter is necessary for every request, or else the app won't know who to send the text to.
+Also, plus signs should not be replaced with an escape character for these requests; they should stay plus signs.

 ## files